vipermu/ganimation/README.md

 #### Parameters

-Here I present the most important patameters that you will need to tune to train this model.
+Here I present the most important patameters to train this model.
 You can either modify these parameters in `main.py` or by calling them as command line arguments.

 ##### Lambdas